pryv/service-core/components/audit/README.md

 **Make sure to read the project's main README first.**

+## About configuration files (`config`)

+Theses configurations files are for the test environment only.
+The values exposed there should be reported in api-server config files.

 ## Temp notes, TODO: cleanup

 For tests on Linux .. the command to watch syslog is "sudo tail -f /var/log/syslog"